Docker Interview Questions: Deep-Dive Answers for DevOps Roles

 A named volume is managed entirely by Docker.
 Docker decides where on the host filesystem the data lives (usually /var/lib/docker/volumes/).
 Your container just sees a directory.
 Volumes survive container deletion, can be shared between containers, and work across platforms.
 Use volumes for anything you care about keeping — databases, uploads, generated certificates.

 A bind mount maps a specific host path into the container.
 You control the path.
 This is powerful for local development — you mount your source code directory into the container and edits you make on the host appear instantly inside the container, enabling hot-reload workflows.
-But bind mounts are tightly coupled to host filesystem layout, which makes them fragile in production and on teams with different OS conventions.
+But bind mounts are tightly coupled to host filesystem layout, which makes them fragile in production.

 tmpfs mounts are stored in the host's memory only.
 The moment the container stops, the data is gone.
 Use tmpfs for sensitive temporary data you explicitly do not want written to disk — think secrets, session tokens, or scratch space for cryptographic operations.